James Brokenshire: Personal life

 Brokenshire married Cathrine Anne Mamelok in 1999.
-They had two daughters and a son.
+They had two daughters and a son, and lived in Bexley.

 He had expressed support for the charity Cancer Research UK and in March 2013 publicly backed their Cell Slider website, calling on all of his constituents to get involved in the initiative.

 Illness and death

 In December 2017, Brokenshire noted blood in his cough, and testing disclosed early-stage lung cancer.
 The following month, he had the upper lobe of his right lung removed at Guy's Hospital and returned to Parliament five weeks later.
 Brokenshire said he wanted to end the social stigma around lung cancer because he, like 15% of people with the disease, had never smoked.

 In January 2021, he took a leave of absence from his ministerial post in preparation for a pneumonectomy.
 On 3 October 2021, Brokenshire was admitted to Darent Valley Hospital in Kent because of a further deterioration in his condition; he died there on 7 October, aged 53.

 Many political figures, including Prime Minister Boris Johnson and Leader of the Opposition Keir Starmer, memorialised him.
 The House of Commons held tributes to him on 20 October; his funeral took place the next day at St John the Evangelist Church in Bexley.
 Robert Buckland, Cressida Dick, Bob Neill, Priti Patel and Rishi Sunak were named as some of those in attendance.
 Former prime minister Theresa May gave a Bible reading.